containers/nri-plugins/devel/_sources/docs/resource-policy/developers-guide/architecture.md.txt

-The generic resource controller layer defines the abstract interface the rest of NRI-RP uses to interact with resource controller implementations and takes care of the details of dispatching calls to the controller implementations for post-policy enforcment of decisions.
+The generic resource controller layer defines the abstract interface the rest of NRI-RP uses to interact with resource controller implementations and takes care of the details of dispatching calls to the controller implementations for post-policy enforcement of decisions.

 ### [Metrics Collector](tree:/pkg/metrics/)